stephbuon/democracy-lab/README.md

 #### Accessing Data on M2

 > Note: Permissions will neeed to be granted to first time users by SMU's M2 admins.
+Email help desk at SMU with HPC in subject line.

 We keep some large data sets on M2, and most importantly the TSV and CSV versions of the Hansard data.